Bakersfield Condors (1998–2015): Notable NHL alumni

 List of Bakersfield Condors alumni who played more than 25 games in Bakersfield and 25 or more games in the National Hockey League.

 Notable players

 Known for his journalistic contributions, Ken Baker, played one game as goaltender for the Condors in the 2001–02 season, finishing with a win, a 5.00 GAA and a 0.857 save percentage.
 Baker's dreams of playing professional hockey were cut short due to a tumor that inhibited his ability to build enough muscle for the sport.
 However, his book They Don't Play Hockey in Heaven tells the story of his experience with the Condors.

 Moreover, Canadian singer and songwriter, Justin Bieber, was also offered a tryout contract by the Bakersfield Condors in September 2012.
 The Condors released their entry level offer after stating that "Bieber has some hockey skills".

+Parker Stanfield played 80 games for the Bakersfield Condors before signing for HP Poprad.